 During this time, an assortment of hash oil was being imported as hard-pressed solids created using pressure and heat.
 In the 1980's, the method of gland separation with the use of an extraction machine had been introduced in the west.
 The machine helped to separate the heads of the glands from the marijuana plant material

-Many cannabis experts were experimenting by then with water extraction techniques, which we now call water hash.
+Many Master of Marijuanas were experimenting by then with water extraction techniques, which we now call water hash.
 The machine used for extracting water hash became popular in 1997.
 As years pass and marijuana becomes more legally accepted, hash oil and cannabis have merged into powerful products that are hitting the cannabis market like storm.

-If you want in-depth knowledge about the hash oil and cannabis connection, go to the Cannabis Training University today.
+If you want in-depth knowledge about the hash oil and cannabis connection, visit the Cannabis Training University, the premier cannabis school today.